-Welcome to the fourth, penultimate installment of Preseem’s Know Your WISP Network blog series!
+Welcome to the fourth installment of Preseem’s Know Your WISP Network blog series!
 Over the past few weeks, this series of blogs has applied the insights contained within Preseem’s Fixed Wireless Network Report to demonstrate the real-world experience of fixed wireless subscribers, networks, and equipment.
 In our last entry, we explored how WISP access point (AP) throughput rates compare across the AP market and different AP models.
-Today, we will again explore metrics related to WISP access points, with a particular focus on latency.
+In this blog, we’ll again explore metrics related to APs, with a particular focus on latency.

-As a result of our analysis, the WISP access point latency insights that we derive will answer the following questions:
+As a result of our analysis, the WISP AP latency insights that we derive will answer the following questions:

-- What amount of latency is incurred by access points across the market?
+- What amount of latency is incurred by APs across the market?

-- How does latency compare between access point models?
+- How does latency compare between AP models?

-Continue reading to get the answer to these questions now!
-Or, click here for a free download of the entire 26-page Fixed Wireless Network Report!
+Continue reading to get the answer to these questions.
+When you’re done, click here for a free download of the entire 26-page Fixed Wireless Network Report!

 Note that the latency values presented in this analysis reflect the latency experienced from Preseem to the subscriber and back.
 Therefore, these latency values do not include the rest of the network path.
 This explains why the latency values must be lower than 150 ms to achieve a good VoIP experience.

-We will now narrow our analysis by looking at how latency compares across different models of access points.
-The figure below maps the latency of different AP models within the 80th percentile.
+Let’s now narrow our analysis by looking at how latency compares across different AP models.
+The figure below maps the latency of various AP models within the 80th percentile.

-Evidently, there is significant variation in access point latency across AP models.
-Moreover, the results indicate that there is a general trend in which newer AP models have better latency characteristics compared to their older counterparts.
+As you can see, there’s significant variation in latency across AP models.
+Also, the results indicate that there’s a general trend in which newer AP models have better latency characteristics compared to their older counterparts.